Kaikorai Valley College

-The school used to have its own radio show on Otago Access Radio.

 History

 Construction and Development

 Kaikorai Valley College was formerly known as Kaikorai Valley High School, and was opened to pupils on 4 February 1958.
 The decision to build a new high school in Dunedin was made due to a surge in the roll of secondary students in the city during the 1950s.
-There were four possible locations, the Tainui, Ocean Beach, Kaikorai Valley, and Balmacewen suburbs of Dunedin.
+There were four possible locations — Tainui, Ocean Beach, Kaikorai Valley, and Balmacewen — suburbs of Dunedin.

 First Assembly

-The schools first assembly commenced in C block, where it was the only completed building of the planned four single-storey blocks that were able to accommodate roughly 600 pupils.
-During the school's inaugural assembly, the first principal, Mr Rex Maslin, introduced the new catalogue of staff members to the pupils as well introduce them to the school's new motto, ‘Quaerite et invenietis’, which was Latin for 'seek and you shall find'.
+The school's first assembly commenced in C block, where it was the only completed building of the planned four single-storey blocks that were able to accommodate roughly 600 pupils.
+During the school's inaugural assembly, the first principal, Mr Rex Maslin, introduced the new catalogue of staff members to the pupils as well as introducing them to the school's new motto, ‘Quaerite et invenietis’, which was Latin for 'seek and you shall find.

 Union with Kenmure Intermediate

 On the 4th of June, 1997, the amalgamation of Kaikorai Valley High School with the former Dunedin intermediate school, Kenmure Intermediate School, resulted in the formation of Kaikorai Valley College.

 Upon the launch of KVC, it became one of New Zealand's first urban based and co-educational colleges for Year 7 to 13.
 During the union with Kenmure Intermediate, the merger came with an entire refurbishment of C block to be used as a dedicated homeroom area for the Year 7 to 8 students and their staff.
 KVC was officially launched by the former Minister of Education, Wyatt Crrech, following a formal welcome to the school.